coralogix/workshops/docs/rum/index.md

 ## Browser RUM Workshop

-This example shows a front->back end tracing example app running on a Mac (can be run on Windows)
+- This example shows a browser->front->back end tracing example app running on a Mac (can be run on Windows)
-A front end Javascript app will send RUM telemetry (logs) as well as opt-in trace spans directly to Coralogix
+- The browser will call a `frontend` service which then calls a `backend gateway` service and the RUM session trace ID will be propagated showing front-to-back tracing
-Also the locally hosted Node back end app will trace spans through the localhost OpenTelemetry collector
+- The browser sesesion RUM trace will be sent directly to Coralogix and the locally hosted Node frontend/backend apps will send trace spans through the localhost OpenTelemetry collector to Coralogix
+- Logs will be printed to the console and not collected by the collector in this example- the focus is on tracing

 ### Step 1 - Setup
 Clone the repository: